Minnesota Wildflowers

 Detailed Information

 [photo of flowers] 1½ to 2-inch round cluster of ¼-inch flowers, pale pink to deep pinkish purple, sometimes white, with a spot of yellow in the center and long yellow-tipped stamens.
-Individual flowers have 3 petals and 3 sepals; looks like 6 petals.
+Individual flowers have 6 spreading tepals (3 petals and 3 sepals that look similar).
+At the base of the cluster are 2 or 3 papery bracts that persist through flowering.
 A plant has a single cluster at the end of a long naked stem.
+The cluster is sometimes initially nodding but the stem becomes erect as flowers develop.

-[photo of leaves] A few narrow grass-like blades, up to as long as the plant is tall, surround the base of the stem.
-Leaves and stems are hairless, and have an onion smell to them.
+[photo of leaves] A few narrow grass-like blades, up to as long as the plant is tall, sheath the flowering stem near the soil line, appearing basal.
+Leaves and stems are hairless and have an onion smell to them.
+The underground bulbs are round to oval.

 [photo of fruit] Fruit is a chambered capsule about 1/8 inch across, each chamber containing a single black seed.